jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 If you are typing along, *CONGRATULATIONS!* You have written your first test.

 This is the ``RED`` part of the Test Driven Development cycle.
-The error in the terminal has important information.
-I like to read it from the bottom up
+The error in the terminal has important information that I like to read from the bottom up

 * ``FAILED (failures=1)`` there is one failure
 * ``Ran 1 test in 0.000s`` how long the test ran